dapr/docs/howto/setup-monitoring-tools/setup-fluentd-es-kibana.md

 helm repo update
 ```

-3. Install Elastic search using helm
+3. Install Elastic Search using Helm

 ```bash
 helm install elasticsearch elastic/elasticsearch -n dapr-monitoring
 ```

-If you are minikube user or want to disable persistent volume for development purpose, you can disable it by using the below command.
+If you are using minikube or want to disable persistent volumes for development purposes, you can disable it by using the following command.
 ```bash
 helm install elasticsearch elastic/elasticsearch -n dapr-monitoring --set persistence.enabled=false --replicas=1
 ```

-1. Install Kibana
+4. Install Kibana

 ```bash
 helm install kibana elastic/kibana -n dapr-monitoring